Basic Attention Token Price Down 0.2% Over Last Week (BAT)

-Basic Attention Token (CURRENCY:BAT) traded 7.2% higher against the dollar during the 24-hour period ending at 8:00 AM ET on November 24th.
-Basic Attention Token has a total market cap of $1.61 billion and $231.33 million worth of Basic Attention Token was traded on exchanges in the last 24 hours.
-One Basic Attention Token coin can currently be bought for $1.08 or 0.00001914 BTC on popular cryptocurrency exchanges.
-During the last week, Basic Attention Token has traded 0.2% lower against the dollar.
+Basic Attention Token (CURRENCY:BAT) traded up 7.2% against the U.S. dollar during the 24-hour period ending at 8:00 AM Eastern on November 24th.
+Basic Attention Token has a total market cap of $1.61 billion and approximately $231.33 million worth of Basic Attention Token was traded on exchanges in the last 24 hours.
+One Basic Attention Token coin can now be purchased for approximately $1.08 or 0.00001914 BTC on popular exchanges.
+Over the last week, Basic Attention Token has traded down 0.2% against the U.S. dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.